A clean, functional, user-friendly ecommerce website.

 “The website has got to be user-friendly, secure, and easy to navigate.”

-Mitchell first request was that his website should be, "user friendly, and easy to get around."
-Due the heavy traffic that Mitchell's website recieves since his work was featured in The Twilight Series (2012) and Architectural Digest (2014).
-As well as being the featured artists for numerous charity events.
+Mitchell first request was that his website should be, “user-friendly, and easy to get around.”
+Due to the massive traffic that Mitchell’s website receives since his work was featured in The Twilight Series (2012) and Architectural Digest (2014).

 Getting to refine to the Unilever International Management Training Website was an excellent project of coding tricky.

 The Rexona Crystal Training Website is a stellar example of ActionScript showmanship at it’s finest.
 Inspired by Superman, and his Crystal home.
 The website was not built for the public – but rather was a special training tool – most used accessed the data via a DVD and private online network.
 Given the controlled environment for deployment – we were able to deliver media rich content to the viewers in a way that a conventional could not be trusted to do.

 While it is not possible to share the website content – it is fair to say that much of the content was solid information of compounding data.
 Creating a visual environment that could transfer the data-heavy content into an engaging training opportunity.

 Creating the brand, motion graphics and one-page website for the DJ iGuy project was a fun coding project.
 I created the website using advanced HTML 5 and CSS positioning.
 CSS can move the content around the screen.
 Unlike other one-page, that can either go up and down or right to left.

 Building sites in Dreamweaver with advanced coding is an excellent showcase – not ideal for updating.
 The DJ iGuy website could move in four directions – up, down, right, or left.
 The HTML 5 sites are ideal for static web content.
 Or for a small website that does not have to be often updated.

 Working with the Chrome Domes brothers was an excellent experience.
 Both guys were out there trying something new.
 During which time they worked on some different developments to bring their product to market.